Nurturing a culture of trust

 Executive Remuneration

-(i) The way of determining the policy for determination of remuneration of individual Directors, etc.
+(i) Method for determining the policy for determining remuneration

 The basic policy for remuneration of Directors is stipulated in the Basic Policy on Corporate Governance, which was revised by the resolution of the Board of Directors in March 2022.
 In accordance with the Basic Policy on Corporate Governance, the remuneration of Directors is determined by resolutions of the Board of Directors based on the criteria for payment of remuneration of Directors prepared by the President in consideration of discussions at the Nomination and Remuneration Committee, which is comprised entirely of independent Outside Directors as well as Representative Directors, etc., numbering not more than the independent Outside Directors.

-(ii) Summary of the policy for determination of remuneration of individual Directors, etc.
+(ii) Summary of policy for determining remuneration of individual Directors, etc.

-・The amount of basic remuneration is determined comprehensively based on the position, duties, and term of office of each Director and by taking into consideration the Company’s business performance, the level of employee salaries, and the level of remuneration of Directors at comparable companies.
+・The amount of basic remuneration is determined based on a comprehensive consideration of the position, duties, and term of office of each Director, taking into consideration the Company’s business performance, the level of employee salaries, and the level of remuneration of directors at comparable companies.

 ・Because the medium-term business plan sets consolidated ordinary income as a specific numerical target, the achievement status of the consolidated ordinary income relative to the initial forecast as of the beginning of each fiscal year is used as a performance-linked indicator.